-Guest OSes in Parallels Desktop have no access to physical graphics cards present in a Mac.
-Instead, Parallels Display Adapter driver (which is part of Parallels Tools installation) interfaces with virtual hardware and provides 3D acceleration features.
-The actual acceleration is achieved by translating DirectX commands from the guest to OpenGL API on OS X side.
+Parallels Desktop has no access to the Mac's device's physical graphics cards.
+Instead, Parallels Display Adapter driver (which is part of the Parallels Tools installation) interfaces with virtual hardware and provides 3D acceleration features.
+The actual acceleration is achieved by translating Direct X commands from the guest OS to the OpenGL API on the macOS side.

-This is the reason why Mac OS X is not supporting Crossfire, nor the SLI.
-Not on modern Macs, nor the old ones.
-Why Mac OS X and not the driver?
-Because contrary to Windows, where drivers belong to vendors, in Mac OS X, drivers belong to Apple (even though developed in collaboration with vendors) and features are controlled by Apple as well.
-That, basically, means that Mac OS X and it’s drivers can be considered as the one, hence cannot be split.
-That is why Mac OS X applications consider two video cards working in tandem as two separate video cards.
-And it is up to these applications to somehow split tasks between two cards, or just use one instead.
+Apple uses its own video driver for macOS.
+This is the reason why macOS is not supporting Crossfire, nor the SLI.
+Contrary to Windows where drivers belong to vendors, Mac drivers belong to Apple (even though they're developed in collaboration with vendors) and features are controlled by Apple as well.
+That basically means that macOS and its drivers can be considered as one—they cannot be split.
+That is why macOS applications consider two video cards working in tandem as two separate video cards.
+It is up to these applications to somehow split tasks between two cards, or just use one instead.

 Since Parallels video card is virtual and relatively high-level (we do not work with hardware directly, but via API or OpenGL instead), it is not possible to effectively split tasks between two video cards, as we are not emulating SLI/Crossfire.
 In theory, we could map both video cards to the guest OS and somehow allow applications to use it.
 But there is no practical need for that as there is a tiny amount of peculiar Windows applications that could utilize two cards (because it is much more complicated process than SLI/Crossfire).